MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 ## Set up Delivery Optimization

-See [Set up Delivery Optimization](waas-delivery-optimization-setup.md) for suggested values for a number of common scenarios.
+See [Set up Delivery Optimization](waas-delivery-optimization-setup.md) for suggested values for many common scenarios.

 You can use Group Policy or an MDM solution like Intune to configure Delivery Optimization.